Ebonsignori/Operating-Systems-Fall-2018/lecture_6 (9-4)/README.md

     - Monitor Mode
         - When an trap I/O is happening, another trap/interrupt cannot happen.
 The system is now in *monitor mode*.
 Any further interrupts are added to a queue and resolved when the current interrupt is finished.
     - User Mode
-        - **Mode bit:** Hardware bit.
+        - Uses a hardware bit called a *mode bit*.
 Set to 1, then in monitor mode.
 No processes can do anything.
 They are waiting.
-Set to 0, then in user mode.
+Set to 0, then in user mode, and program execution can continue.

 #### Memory Protection
 When you boot a system you get copy of kernel and put in RAM.